5 Essential Steps to Business Continuity Planning

 While over half of small and midsize business owners say it would take at least three months to recover from downtime, 60% don't have an emergency response plan.
 However, according to Gartner, the average cost of downtime can climb up to $5,600 per minute.

-As businesses continue to navigate the ongoing COVID-19 pandemic, there are several critical issues leaders should be addressing.
+When it comes to business continuity planning, there are several critical issues leaders should be addressing.
 You must lay out the steps you will take to react to business shocks now, but also entirely reshape your business continuity plan.

 Now is the time to create an active recovery plan if your organization doesn't have one.
 It takes effort, but you will give your business the best chance at survival after (and during) an unexpected event.

-Keep reading to learn the steps to creating an effective business continuity plan.
+Keep reading to learn the steps to effective business continuity planning.

 What Is Business Continuity Planning?